About WHSR Guest

 You might also be worried about maintenance and support if you are hosting the site yourself.
 Again, don’t be.
 A lot of hosts, (including us) offer managed WordPress services.
 You won’t have to worry about updates, backups or security ever again.

 In the end though, don’t let decision paralysis get to you— sometimes you just need to get your hands dirty and try something.
-We recommend you start with a host that offers both WordPress support and a free website builder (like we do).
+We recommend you select the best web host that offers both WordPress support and a free website builder.
 If the website builder does the job for you, then great, congratulations.
 If not then you have a hosting which you can easily install WordPress with one click.